psilly-billy/audio_id/README.md

 # 🎤 Advanced Video Accent Analyzer

-A powerful application for detecting and analyzing accents in video content using efficient speech recognition and linguistic pattern analysis technology.
+ Test application for detecting and analyzing accents in video content using efficient speech recognition and linguistic pattern analysis technology.

 ## Features